NekoBarista/-Last-Updated--Api/README.md

 Please, if you make people pay for your courses, update them.
 Or else, you are the reason for code like this existing.

 Anyway, if you can see a use for this, you are welcome to it.
 If you drop me a line to let me know, or a thank you link, alls the better.

-# -Last-Updated--Api
-A basic API to Javascript change dates to "last updated"
+Or if that's not normally done, then just do whatever, I have no idea.
+I'm still doing tutorials, as you can see.